ksstrat/milestone-project-3/README.md

 * As a user, i just want to have a good time with Battleships!

 ### **How This Will Be Accomplished**
-* This game is implemented entirely in Python, utilizing an object-oriented programming (OOP) paradigm
+* This game is implemented entirely in Python, utilizing an object-oriented programming (OOP) paradigm.
 * All interactions and game display occur within the command-line terminal.
-* Once the players have entered their names, they can choose whether to start the game immediately or read the rules first.
+* Users can choose to either start the game immediately or read the rules first.
+* After selecting 'Start', the user can enter their name.
-* Players can either place their ships on the board themselves or choose to have them distributed randomly.
+* Users can either place their ships on the board themselves or choose to have them distributed randomly.
-* Players receive clear visual feedback at every stage of the game.
+* Users receive clear visual feedback at every stage of the game.
-* If the player makes an input that is not intended, he receives clear feedback and can repeat the input.
+* If the user makes an input that is not intended, he receives clear feedback and can repeat the input.

 ***
 ## **Features**

 ### **Welcome Screen**
 * Users are greeted with the start screen.
-* From here, you can:
+* From here, they can:
     * Start the game
     * Read the rules
     * Exit the game